jgmcalpine/ArkSwap/README.md

 **Something Went Wrong Path:**
 Connect Wallet --> Deposit --> Set amount to swap --> Check 'Simulate Backend Crash' --> Request Quote --> Enter L1 Address --> Confirm Swap --> Move blockchain forward 24 blocks (```./scripts/mine.sh 24```) --> Claim Refund --> Boom!
 Even if the Market Maker disappears, your funds are yours.

-## 🚧 Phase 2: Protocol Parity & The Unilateral Exit
+## 🚧 Phase 2: SatoshiKoi (Ark Assets Protocol)

-We are currently upgrading ArkSwap to move from a **Simulated L2** to a **Cryptographically Complete L2**.
+We are currently expanding this repository to include **SatoshiKoi**, a reference implementation of the **Ark Assets Protocol**.

-While the current version demonstrates the *Application Layer* (Swaps), Phase 2 targets the *Consensus Layer* (Exits).
-We are replacing the mocked ASP infrastructure with a fully compliant implementation to demonstrate the "Nuclear Option" of the Ark Protocol.
+While ArkSwap demonstrates *Fungible Value Transfer* (Currency), SatoshiKoi demonstrates **Non-Fungible State Transitions** (Unique Assets) within the Ark architecture.

-**The Upgrade Scope:**
+**The Research Scope:**
-*   **True Round Settlement:** The ASP will no longer "pretend" to finalize rounds.
-It will construct and broadcast actual **Transaction Trees** to the Bitcoin Regtest network.
+*   **Client-Side Validation:** Implementing "Genetics" as a deterministic protocol rule.
+The Client validates that state transitions (Breeding) performed by the ASP match the mathematical rules of the protocol.
-*   **Connector Management:** The Client will download and verify the specific branch of pre-signed "Connector Transactions" required to secure their VTXOs.
+*   **Taproot Asset Binding:** Mathematically binding Asset Metadata (DNA) to the VTXO via **Taproot Tweaks** (`Pubkey + Hash(AssetData)`).
+This ensures that the asset cannot be separated from the coin, preventing "fake" assets from circulating.
-*   **The "Red Button" (Ark Exit):** We will implement the **Double Unilateral Exit** directly in the dashboard.
-Users will be able to simulate an ASP failure and manually broadcast the multi-stage transaction chain (Pool → Connector → Branch → Leaf) to recover their funds on L1 without permission.
+*   **Colored Coin Selection:** Upgrading the Wallet Logic to distinguish between "Payment VTXOs" (Gas/Money) and "Asset VTXOs" (Fish), ensuring users never accidentally spend their collectibles as mining fees.

 ## 🤝 Contributing